Pexilo/Template-DJS14-Sheweny/README.md

 To create a new translation you have to add it in the `en.json` and `fr.json` files in the `src/lang` folder.
 Then you have to add the key of the translation it in the `Translations` interface in the `src/models/Translations.ts` file.
 Use the key to retrieve the translation in your code.
 Don't forget to use the corresponding method to retrieve the translation (for commands use `getCommandTranslation`, for events use `getEventTranslation`, etc...)

+⚠️ Important note, when containing code, make sure to enclose your translated variable within an 'eval' statement.
+For examples, see `clientMissingPermissions`, `userMissingPermissions` tranlations.

 ## 📝 License

 [MIT License](https://github.com/Pexilo/Template-DJS14-Sheweny/blob/main/LICENSE)